 ONIC also reported that a number of Awa had been knifed to death.

 The FARC, the largest and oldest guerrilla group in Colombia, has been waging war against the government since the 1960s.

-Security analysts say the FARC has about 9,000 to 12,000 armed guerillas and several thousand supporters, mostly in rural areas.
+Security analysts say the FARC has 9,000 to 12,000 armed guerillas and several thousand supporters, mostly in rural areas.